a-memme/arlington_crime_density/README.md

 *Cumulative Masters Program Project by Andrew Memme, Evan Nunez, James McMullen, Curtis Wideman, and Lukas Santoso*

 ## Instructions
 Click the link below to interact with our Crime Density Dashboard.
-Two tabs interactive visualizations focusing on predictive crime density, and how trends have developed and changed over time:
+Two tabs display interactive visualizations focusing on predictive crime density, and how trends have changed over time and space:

 [Crime Density Dashboard](https://arlingtoncrimedensity2016-2024.streamlit.app/)